-The implementation of iPads and laptops as a learning resource represents a huge financial commitment on the part of the district.
-Students are financially responsible for any damages to their electronic device.
+The implementation of laptops and other electronic devices as a learning resource represents a huge financial commitment on the part of the district.
+Similar to any school property, students are financially responsible for any damages to their electronic device.
 In order to provide end-user protection and peace of mind, GIPS is offering a voluntary electronic device protection plan.
 If you choose to enroll, the financial burden of accidental damage or theft will be lessened.